raphadareangel/ports-adpters-spring-examples/README.md

 # how to run the samples
 NOTE: this apply for both projects

-1. import 3 poms of the project.
+1. import 3 poms of the project. (zara-aplication, zara-core-domain, zara-adapters)

 2. run as spring boot app the project adapter